Location: Not Applicable

 Rationale and Core thrust areas

-This PG Diploma Course is structured to offer two broad learning processes with the aim of creating `Change Catalysts’ skilled in both behavioural and facilitation techniques and knowledgable about different conceptual and theoretical approaches to the study of development and democracy, both general as also across different sectors.
+This PG Diploma Course is structured to offer two broad learning processes with the aim of creating `Change Catalysts’ skilled in both behavioural and facilitation techniques and knowledgeable about different conceptual and theoretical approaches to the study of development and democracy, both general as also across different sectors.
 The pedagogic thrust is thus organized to address the needs of:

 experiential learning, and